fanual-software-dev/Azmera.bet/README.md

 👨‍💻 Author

-Azmera Bet Team
+Fanual Asfaw

-Developed by passionate engineers using modern web technologies.
+- A passionate solo developer of Azmera betting site using modern web technologies.